Carolfelix5/FACE-MASK-DETECTION/README.md

 pip install tensorflow numpy pandas matplotlib seaborn scikit-learn scikit-image
 ```

-## Dataset
-Ensure the dataset is available in the expected format before running the notebook.
-The dataset should contain images categorized into "Mask" and "No Mask".

 ## Model
 The model is built using CNN and consists of multiple layers, including: